SmithsonianWorkshops/2019-08-15-castle/index.md

 Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
-  <strong>Requirements:</strong> <strong><em>Participants must bring a laptop.</em></strong> with a
-  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have a few specific software packages installed (listed <a href="#setup">below</a>).
-Contact si-datascience@si.edu if this a problem, and we can arrange for a loaner or alternative solution.
+  <strong>Requirements:</strong> Participants must bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on. <strong>This computer must be able to connect to the Smithsonian's SI-Staff wifi network which requires an SI network account.</strong> They should have a few specific software packages installed (listed below).
 </p>

 {% comment%}